MyArtverse-Project/shared/README.md

 # Shared files

-Shared files for MyFursona, containing its desigm system and other utilities that's shared via submodules.
+Shared files for MyFursona, containing its design system and other utilities shared via Git submodules.